Wien's displacement law: Frequency-dependent formulation

 where $x$ = 2.821439372122078893... is a constant resulting from the maximization equation, k is the Boltzmann constant, h is the Planck constant, and T is the absolute temperature.
 With the emission now considered per unit frequency, this peak now corresponds to a wavelength about 76% longer than the peak considered per unit wavelength.
 The relevant math is detailed in the next section.

 Derivation from Planck's law

+Parameterization by wavelength

-Planck's law for the spectrum of black body radiation predicts the Wien displacement law and may be used to numerically evaluate the constant relating temperature and the peak parameter value for any particular parameterization.
+Planck's law for the spectrum of black-body radiation predicts the Wien displacement law and may be used to numerically evaluate the constant relating temperature and the peak parameter value for any particular parameterization.
 Commonly a wavelength parameterization is used and in that case the black body spectral radiance (power per emitting area per solid angle) is: